Sabra and Shatilla and the Palestinian Exodus

-If one tries to rationalize his attempt to invade al Aqsa that resulted in a massacre whose victims were in tens, a resemblance that kept also haunting the Palestinian minds, in a threat that in many ways exceed that of stealing a homeland.
+If one tries to rationalize his attempt to invade al-Aqsa that resulted in a massacre whose victims were in tens, a resemblance that kept also haunting the Palestinian minds, in a threat that in many ways exceed that of stealing a homeland.
 Al Aqsa remains a place that reflects deeply in that spiritual place of a Muslim mind, and a Palestinian heart.
-It is like watching the rape of your own daughter.
+It is like watching the rape of your daughter.

-I try to think sometimes that we are exaggerating in our fear and then I look around our history, our commemorating moments of the past that refuses to redeem.
+I try to think sometimes that we are exaggerating in our fear and then I look at our history, our commemorating moments of the past that refuses to redeem.
 A massacre after another all under the name of a myth called “people without a land to the land without people.”

 As I see our mess as people.
 As a nation.
 I also tend to allow myself to think.
 Maybe we deserve this.
 Israel at the end is not the only guilty part.
-It is not israle having a free access on our continued exodus of massacres.
+It is not Israel having a free access on our continued exodus of massacres.
 It has always been under the blinking eyes or serving hands of other powers … including that of our own.
 And as the situation only continues to deteriorate, it is we, Palestinians within our leadership to be blamed.
-I definitely reached a level where I would not even try to raise a word asking the world to look and condemn to the least.
-Because sadly, I cannot ignore the deterioration in horizons and strategy and above all commitment to this land or to us people from the current leadership.
+I reached a level where I would not even try to raise a word asking the world to look and condemn to the least.
+Because sadly, I cannot ignore the deterioration in horizons and strategy and above all commitment to this land or us people from the current leadership.